 Thrifty version: You can easily make one yourself for next to nothing, using instructions from Catholic Icing.

 Next up, how about some vestments or saintly dress-up clothes?

-Splurge: Last year, I had a friend make the most gorgeous Latin Rite vestments for my older boys and altar linens for the younger boy, and had her make a St. Therese of Lisieux costume for our daughter.
-As a bonus, we were all set for The Feast of All Saints!
-There are a number of sites that hand-make vestments and saintly dress up costumes if you don’t know someone yourself.
-And while you’re at it, maybe get some saintly dress up clothes for your daughter’s 18 inch doll?
+Splurge: Last year, I had a friend make the most gorgeous Latin-rite vestments for my older boys and altar linens for the younger boy, and had her make a St. Therese of Lisieux costume for our daughter.
+As a bonus, we were all set for of All Saints Day!
+There are a number of sites that hand make vestments and saintly dress up costumes if you don’t know someone yourself.
+And while you’re at it, maybe get some saintly dress up clothes for your daughter’s 18-inch doll?

 How about some Catholic games?